Suzuki Alto: First generation (1979)

 In May 1980, a fully automatic two-speed option was added to the Alto SS30.
 In January 1981, the F5A four-stroke 543 cc from the Fronte was also made available for the Alto; although it only had a single-barrel carburettor, it too put out 28 PS but at 6,000 rpm.
 Torque was considerably lower, however, down from 5.3 to 4.2 kgm.
 1981 was also when it became available in the United Kingdom, as Suzuki began selling cars there that year.

 In export markets, the Alto name was used for the passenger car versions (chassis codes with trailing letter "S") as well as on commercials (ending in "V"), while the van was marketed as the "Suzuki Hatch" in Australia.
 The four-doors were not proper hatchbacks, only featuring an opening rear window.
 Export cars were also available with twelve-inch wheels, unlike the domestic versions which only used ten-inch units until the introduction of the 4WD version in October 1983.
 The 4WD "Snow Liner" thus gained an extra 2.5 cm of ground clearance.
 Most export Altos were passenger car versions (which used the "Fronte" badge in the Japanese domestic markets), and usually received the 796 cc F8B engine and the SS80 chassis code.
-The 800 had better performance, and due to the higher possible gearing it saw an improved gas mileage as well - by about ten percent according to Suzuki.
-The SS80 was also built in New Zealand, by South Pacific Suzuki Assemblers at a rate of six per day.
+The 800 had better performance, and due to the higher possible gearing it saw an improved fuel mileage as well - by about ten percent according to Suzuki.
+The SS80 was also built in New Zealand, by South Pacific Suzuki Assemblers, at a rate of six units per day.
 It was introduced in New Zealand in March 1980.
+The two-speed automatic transmission became an available option in New Zealand-built Altos in the latter half of 1984, towards the end of the model's production run.

-While Suzuki held on to the two-stroke engine concept for a half decade longer than any of its Japanese competitors, eventually market pressures and ever tightening emissions regulations spelled its end in the Alto by September 1981.
+While Suzuki held on to the two-stroke engine concept for a half decade longer than any of its Japanese competitors, market pressures and ever tightening emissions regulations eventually spelled its end and it was discontinued in the Alto by September 1981.
 The Jimny, however, did use the same 539 cc engine (called LJ50 in the Jimny) as late as 1987.

+Between 1983 and 1986, this generation Alto was built in India as the Maruti Suzuki 800.
 By 1984, the 800 cc Alto/Fronte (called "FX") were introduced in Pakistan and were locally manufactured by Pak Suzuki Motors along with the 1000 cc Jimny (SJ410).